Policy Against Bias, Discrimination & Harassment

-No adverse action of any kind will be taken by the College against anyone for bringing a good faith complaint of discrimination or harassment or in good faith reporting a suspected case of discrimination or harassment, regardless of the final disposition of that complaint.
+No adverse action of any kind will be taken by the College against anyone for bringing a good faith complaint an alleged violation of this policy or in good faith reporting a suspected violation of this policy, regardless of the final disposition of that complaint.

-Upon receipt of a complaint, the Title IX Coordinator will review the complaint and determine if the complaint falls within the purview of the Title IX and Sexual Misconduct Policy or within the purview of another policy, the complaint will be reviewed in accordance with that policy.
-If the complaint falls within the purview of the Title IX and Sexual Misconduct Policy, the complaint will be reviewed in accordance with the Title IX and Sexual Misconduct Policy.
+Upon receipt of a complaint, the Title IX Coordinator will review the complaint and determine if the complaint falls within the purview of this policy or another College Policy.
+If the complaint falls within the purview of another policy, the complaint will be reviewed in accordance with that policy.
+If the complaint falls within the purview of this policy and the Title IX and Sexual Misconduct Policy, the complaint will be reviewed in accordance with the Title IX and Sexual Misconduct Policy.
 If a complaint falls within the purview of this policy and another policy, that is not the Title IX and Sexual Misconduct Policy, the Title IX Coordinator, or their designee, will determine the appropriate policy to review the complaint.

 As a result of the initial discussions between the Complainant (or the person reporting the concern) and the Title IX Coordinator, and if appropriate, the College will conduct an investigation into the matter.
 If the person reporting the concern is not the victim of the alleged misconduct, the Title IX Coordinator or designee will promptly contact the Complainant to explain the College’s policies and procedures, to request a written statement, and to obtain relevant information.